USC fires Clay Helton, Donte Williams to serve as interim head coach

 According to a federal tax return filed by the university and obtained by the Los Angeles Times, Helton earned more than $4.5 million from July 1, 2018, to June 30, 2019, up from $3.2 million the previous fiscal year.

-That kept Helton in place, and the Trojans improved to a middling 8-5 the next year but got beat handily in the Holiday Bowl to Iowa, 49-24, and finished tied for 71st in the Rivals recruiting rankings -- last in the Pac-12 and the program's worst-ever finish.
+That hefty contract extension kept Helton in place, and the Trojans improved to a middling 8-5 the next year but got beat handily in the Holiday Bowl to Iowa, 49-24, and finished tied for 71st in the Rivals recruiting rankings -- last in the Pac-12 and the program's worst-ever finish.

 It was a stunning nadir for a program had never finished worse than 18th in the Rivals recruiting rankings -- in that preceding 2019 class -- and before that had never ended lower than 13th.
 Again, speculation spiked at the end of that 2019 regular season that the Helton Era could be coming to an end.
 USC had hired a new athletic director in Bohn that November after Swann was let go in September.